 Instructions

-- In a bowl combine all sauce ingredients.
-Pour into wok and bring to a boil.
-Add chicken bits back to the pan, reduce the heat and simmer for 10 minutes.
+- Pour the sauce mixture into the hot wok and bring it to a boil.
+Add chicken pieces back to the pan, reduce the heat, and simmer for 10 minutes.

 Bobby, I’ve bookmarked your recipe.
 It looks delicious and how do you take these lovely pictures, I want to jump into the bowl.